This folklore museum in the heart of the Dolomites is dedicated to the history of the Ladin population as well as to their language

 € 6.50 students (up to 27 years)

-free for children up to 6 years (without audioguide)
+free for children under 6 years (without audioguide)